Postbiological Future, and Our Journey into Inner Space

 In a nutshell, the transcension hypothesis predicts constrained transcension of intelligence from the universe, rather than expansion (colonization) within the universe by intelligence, wherever it arises.
 If the hypothesis is correct, the reason we don’t see and haven’t heard from advanced civilizations anywhere is that the vast majority leave the visible universe as they develop, and the few that do not are very unlikely to be visible to us, with our presently weak SETI abilities.
 That’s a very strong claim.
 Could it be right?

 My paper makes a series of assumptions about the nature and future of intelligent life in our universe.
 Most of these key assumptions may need to to be correct, in some fashion, for the hypothesis itself to be correct.
 A few colleagues have asked me to summarize these assumptions in one place, so here they are.
-This list is a good way to get a quick summary of the hypothesis as well.
+This list (updated in 2024 with a twelfth assumption, #3, and some further edits) is a good way to get a quick summary of the hypothesis as well.

 Here are the key assumptions of the transcension hypothesis, as I presently see them:

-2. The leading edge of intelligence always migrates its brains and bodies into increasingly dense, productive, miniaturized, accelerated, and efficient scales of Space, Time, Energy, and Matter (what I call STEM compression), because this is the best strategy to become the niche-dominant local intelligence (and for modern humans, Earth’s biosphere is one precious and indivisible niche), and because the special physics of our universe allows this continual migration into “nanospace“.
+2. Accelerating Development (STEM Compression) of Complexity.
+Predictable accelerations of complexification are common in biological development.
+Think of how a single fertilized egg creates a 80 trillion-synapse human brain, at molecular, cellular, tissue, and organismic scales.
+Now consider how accelerating complexity has emerged in both life and human history.
+Via processes of biological punctuated equilibrium, and societal punctuated equilibrium, the leading edge, most generally adaptive forms of life, human and technological complexity have historically migrated their brains and bodies into increasingly dense, productive, miniaturized, accelerated, and efficient scales of Space, Time, Energy, and Matter (what I call STEM compression) of computation and complexity, because this is the best strategy to become the niche-dominant local intelligence, and because the special physics of our universe allows this continual migration into “infospace” and “nanospace“.
+The leading edge of complexity always develops to inhabit increasingly local zones of space and time.
+We can call this universal trend “localization”.
+Leading (most complex) systems began with the whole universe, then became large scale structure, then galaxies, then suns, then Earthlike planets, then prokaryotic life, then eukaryotes, then tetrapods, then hominids, and soon, will become postbiological life, in an accelerating developmental progression.
 Human brains with their thoughts, emotions, morality, and self- and social-consciousness, are the most STEM-compressed higher computational systems on Earth at present.
-But our biological brains are just now starting to get beat at the production of intelligence by deep learning computers, which are even more profoundly STEM-compressed in certain kinds of computation than neurons (for example, electrical interneuron communication in an artificial neural network is seven million times faster than chemical action potentials between biological neurons).
-Once today’s weakly bio-inspired machine intelligence becomes fully self-improving, it seem likely to continue growing and improving at rates that make biological intelligence appear rooted in spacetime by comparison, in the same way that Earth’s plant life appears rooted in spacetime by comparison to self-aware animal life.
+But our biological brains are just now starting to get beat at the production of intelligence by deep learning computers, which are several orders of magnitude more STEM-compressed in certain kinds of computation than neurons (for example, electrical interneuron communication in an artificial neural network is roughly seven million times faster than chemical action potentials between biological neurons).
+Once today’s weakly bio-inspired machine intelligence becomes fully self-improving (autopoetic), it seem likely to continue growing and improving at rates that make biological intelligence appear rooted in spacetime by comparison, in the same way that Earth’s plant life appears rooted in spacetime by comparison to self-aware animal life.
 Fortunately, accelerating STEM-compression of both human civilization and of our leading computational technologies is stepwise measurable and testable, as argued in my paper.
 Our academics need better funding and training to do so, however.
+Acceleration studies does not yet exist as an academic discipline, despite my calling for its existence since founding a nonprofit with that name in 2003.
 Measuring the STEM-efficiency growth of new computational platforms, like quantum computing, is today far more art than science.

-3. The acceleration of STEM compression must eventually stop, at structures analogous to black holes, which in current theories appear to be the most computationally accelerated and computationally efficient entities in the known universe, an insight Seth Lloyd made in 2000 which remains widely underappreciated by most information, computation, and complexity theorists today.
-Fortunately, this idea of a developmental “black hole destiny” for civilization seems quite testable observationally via search for extraterrestrial intelligence (SETI), as argued in my paper.
+4. The Black Hole Limit to Accelerating Complexity.
+The accelerating STEM compression of complexity must eventually stop, at structures analogous to black holes, which in current theories appear to be the most computationally accelerated and computationally efficient entities in the known universe, an insight the distinguished physicist Seth Lloyd made in 2000 which remains widely underappreciated by most information, computation, and complexity theorists today.
+Fortunately, this idea of a developmental “black hole destiny” for civilization seems quite testable observationally via search for extraterrestrial intelligence (SETI), as argued in my paper

-4. A civilization whose intelligence structures are compressed to scales far below the nanoscale may well be capable of creating or entering black-hole-like environments without their informational nature being destroyed.
-There are 25 orders of magnitude in size between atoms and the Planck scale.
+5. Robustness of Compressed Complexity.
+Just as a seed can survive for millennia, and bacterial spores and tardigrades can survive in space, a future highly STEM-compressed life form will presumably not only not need stars, as it will be presumably capable of generating its own fusion energy, but it may be able to enter and live inside of black holes, the most mysterious and dense objects in our universe, as physicists like VyacheslavI.
+Dokuchev (Is there life inside black holes?, 2011) philosophers like Clement Vidal (Black Holes: Attractors for Intelligence?, 2011), and perhaps earliest in print, lowly systems theorists like myself (2002, 2008, 2011) have proposed.
+A civilization whose intelligence structures are compressed to scales far below the nanoscale may well be capable of creating or entering black-hole-like environments without their informational nature being destroyed.
+Consider that there are 25 orders of magnitude in size between atoms and the Planck scale.
 This is almost as large a size range as the 30 orders of magnitude presently inhabited by life on Earth.
-We simply don’t know yet whether intelligence can exist at those small scales.
-My bet is that it can, and that STEM compression drives leading universal intelligence there, as the fastest way to generate further intelligence, with the least need for local resources.
+We simply don’t know yet whether physics will allow intelligence to exist at those small scales.
+My bet is that it can, and that STEM compression drives leading universal intelligence to black hole domains, as the fastest way to generate further adaptive intelligence, with the least need for local resources.

-5. Due to general relativity, extreme gravitational time dilation occurs very near the surface (event horizon) of black holes.
-Thus black holes, wherever they exist, can act as forward time travel devices, for any highly STEM compressed civilization that can arbitrarily closely approach their surface without destroying itself.
-Black-hole-like conditions are thus gateways to instantaneous meeting and merger with other unique civilizations in our universe within any gravity well.
+6. Contact Benefits of Black Hole Environments.
+Black holes may allow instantaneous contact with other transcended civilizations, either via some kind of wormhole network (Einstein-Rosen bridge), or via access to an environment outside of our universe (multiverse, hyperverse).
+As STEM compression physics and information theory improve, we may learn that inward migration provably minimizes the time to contact with other transcended civilizations, maximizing the universal production of complexity with STEM resources.
+Yet there is also another way that black hole-dwelling civilizations might meet that does not require unknown physics.
+Due to general relativity, extreme gravitational time dilation occurs very near the surface (event horizon) of black holes.
+Thus black holes would act as forward time travel devices, for any highly STEM compressed civilization that can arbitrarily closely approach their surface without destroying itself.
+Black-hole-like conditions are thus gateways to instantaneous contact with other unique civilizations in our universe within any gravity well.
 Our gravity well includes the Milky Way and Andromeda galaxies, each of which is destined to merge all its black holes, and each of which may contain millions of intelligent civilizations.
 The rest of our universe is accelerating away from us, due to dark energy.
 Perhaps the vast majority of black holes in these galaxies (billions?) are unintelligent collapsed stars.
-But if the transcension hypothesis holds, some smaller number (millions?) may also be a product of intelligent civilizations.
+But if the transcension hypothesis holds, some smaller number (millions?) may also be a developmental product of intelligent civilizations.

-10. Some physicists, most notably Lee Smolin in his hypothesis of cosmological natural selection, propose that black holes may be “seeds” or “replicators” for new universes.
-That gives us a clue to what we might do after we meet up with other cosmic intelligences.
+11. Fine Tuning and Cosmological Natural Selection.
+Some physicists, most notably Lee Smolin in his hypothesis of cosmological natural selection, have proposed that several of our universe’s fundamental parameters (roughly six of twenty six) appear to be fine tuned for the creation of long lived universes hospitable to complexity, and a fecund (not maximal) production of black holes.
+Smolin has also proposed that black holes may be “seeds” or “replicators” for new universe creation.
+This hypothesis gives us a clue to what we might do after we meet up with other cosmic intelligences.
 We would likely compare and contrast what we’ve learned, and then seek to make a better and more adaptive universe (or universes) in the next replication.
 Current physics and computation theory suggest that our universe, though vast, is both finite and computationally incomplete.
-It may have gained its current amazing levels of internal complexity in the same way life on Earth got its amazing living complexity, via evolutionary and developmental (“evo-devo“) self-organization, through many past replications, in some kind of selection environment, a “multiverse” or “hyperverse.”
+It may have gained its current amazing levels of internal complexity in the same way life on Earth got its amazing living complexity, in a process of self-organization, via evolutionary and developmental (“evo-devo“) processes, through many past replications, in a larger selection environment, some kind of “multiverse” or “hyperverse.”

 As Fermi paradox scholar Stephen Webb says at his blog, this is quite a lot of “ifs!”
 Disproving any of these assumptions would be a good way to start knocking aspects of the transcension hypothesis out of contention.
 We would learn a lot about ourselves and the universe in the process, so I really hope that each of these gets challenged in coming years, as the hypothesis gets further exposure and critique.